lgtti/rfc7030-est-client/README.md

 You can find the description for every type in the header file as a comment.

-### OpenSSL
+### OpenSSL backend implementation
-Located in <b>src/openssl</b>, is the implementation of all EST SSL and X.509 operations used by the EST.
+The <b>src/openssl</b> folder implements a fully functional OpenSSL backend code.

+No public header is defined (for more information see the backend implementation section of this README) and the internal.h file is only for internal purposes.

+It's split in several source files:
+- openssl.c: utility methods, internal.
+- openssl_test.c: functions used by unit and integration tests.
+- openssl_tls.c: TLS implementation using OpenSSL.
-- *_x509.c: this file contains the OpenSSL code to parse and manage X.509 objects.
-Current objects are certificates, pkcs7 containers and certificate stores.
+- openssl_x509.c: contains all functions used to parse and manage opaque types.

-- *_tls.c: this file contains the OpenSSL code to init and configure a TLS connection.

-- *_rfc.c: the implementation of the EST client based on the OpenSSL layer.

-- *_test.c: functions used to execute tests (unit and integrations).
+- openssl_rfc.c: the real RFC Client OpenSSL implementation.